santisoler/handbook-ubc/README.md

-anything that should be fixed or modified, if there's anything missing you would like to add, or if there's anything you don't agree and would like to discuss, please don't hesitate to [open an Issue][issue-docs] or a [Pull Request][pr-docs] to start the conversation or make a suggestion.
+anything that should be fixed or modified, if there's anything missing you would like to add, or if there's anything you don't agree and would like to discuss, please don't hesitate to [open an Issue][issue-docs] or a [Pull Request][pr-docs] to start the conversation and/or make a suggestion.

 ## Content